MANAGER’S CORNER

 General Announcements

-Remember, you may always go directly to Property Management with issues or concerns.
-You are also welcome to have a BLAMHO Board Member or a trusted friend accompany you as a witness, if needed.
+Remember, you can always go directly to Property Management with issues, concerns, etc., and you can always have a BLAMHO Board Member, or a trusted friend accompany you as a witness, should there be a need.

 DISASTER PREPAREDNESS

-Thank you to those who have already volunteered for this important responsibility; however, we still need additional volunteers.
-We are working to bring various trainings and informational resources to the community.
+Thank you to those who have already Volunteered for this important responsibility; however, we still need volunteers.
+We are working to bring various trainings and information to the Community.
+Should you have questions regarding Neighborhood/ Block Watch or Disaster Preparedness, please attend the Monthly Meeting.

 BLOCK WATCH/NEIGHBORHOOD WATCH